nrwl/nx/docs/shared/tools-workspace-generators.md

 ## Creating custom rules

-Schematics provide an API for managing files within your workspace.
+Generators provide an API for managing files within your workspace.
 You can use schematics to do things such as create, update, move, and delete files.
 Files with static or dynamic content can also be created.

 The schematic below shows you how to generate a library, and then scaffold out additional files with the newly created library.